vikhola/vikhola/README.md

 # Why?

-Events offer many benefits, one of which is that they allow you to create objects with a known API that will be sent to listeners who subscribe to them.
+Events offer objects with a known API that will be sent to listeners who subscribe to them.
+Listeners, in turn, become independent services which, in addition to improving testability because of well-known API, are also easily replaceable.
 This helps to have confidence in the data during processes, which is especially important for a weakly and dynamically typed language as javascript.

-Listeners, in turn, become independent services that, in addition to improving testability because of well-known API, are also easily replaceable, even if they depend on each other in the context of a subscribed event and represent a complete action.

-In complex this is allow to achieve high levels of performance, scalability, consistency and testing in application development.

 # Installation